linode/manager/TESTING.md

 ```

 The test results will be saved as a JSON file with Critical accessibility violations appearing at the top of the list.

-### Run Cypress e2e tests

-#### dependencies
-Run `yarn install:all && npx cypress verify`.
-#### How to run locally without docker
-Run:
-- `yarn up` in one terminal
-- In a **new terminal** `npx wait-on http://localhost:3000 && yarn cy:e2e`

-`npx wait-on` will simply wait for the website on 3000 to be ready.

-#### How to run with docker
-Check docker is installed.
-Run `yarn docker:cy` or `docker build -t cloudcy -f Dockerfile-e2e . && docker run --rm cloudcy`

-### Run Storybook UI Components e2e tests

-#### dependencies
-Run `yarn install:all && yarn selenium:install`.
-When running `yarn selenium:install` will check that selenium is installed.
-We do not need to take care of Selenium more after this, storybook will take care of launching it.

-#### How to run locally without docker
-Run:
-- `yarn storybook` in one terminal
-- In a **new terminal** `npx wait-on http://localhost:6006 && yarn storybook:e2e`

-`npx wait-on` will simply wait for the storybook server on 6006 to be ready.

-#### How to run with docker
-Check docker is installed.
-Run `yarn docker:sb` or `docker build -t cloudsb -f Dockerfile-storybook . && docker run --rm cloudsb`